Data Types in Java with example

 Primitive Data Types are classified into two categories :

 Numeric Data Types are two types –

-Integer Data Type: Integer data types can hold whole numbers such as 25, -40, 2456.
+Integer Data Type: Integer data types can hold whole numbers such as 25, -40, and 2456.
 The size of the values that can be stored depends on your choice’s integer data types.
-Java supports four types of integer data type and they are byte, short, int and long.
+Java supports four types of integer data types and they are byte, short, int and long.
 It does not support unsigned integer data types.
-So, all java values signed which means those values can be positive or negative.
+So, all Java values are signed which means those values can be positive or negative.